 User Defined Data Types

-C allows the feature called type definition which allows programmers to define their identifier that would represent an existing data type.
+C allows the type definition feature, which allows programmers to define their identifier representing an existing data type.
 There are three such types:

 Data Types and Variable Declarations in C